 My name is Lisa Donoghue and I set up the charity after experiencing problems with accessing mainstream/public areas with my child who has autism, called Oliver, and my other 3 children.
-When my two youngest children were babies I came across many difficulties in getting out and about and would resort to staying at home, only tackling trips out that were the most urgent, if on my own with the children.
+When my two youngest children were babies I came across many difficulties in getting out and about and would resort to staying at home.
+I would only tackle trips out that were most urgent when I was on my own with the children.

-I would find that some people would not have patience with Oliver which would result in upset within our family.
-I would be constantly watching the reaction from people to Oliver and if my other children, who were babies at the time, became upset for any reason, then Oliver could become extremely distressed at the noise they were making and scream loudly, becoming very anxious.
+I would find that some people would not have patience with Oliver which would understandably cause upset within our family.
+I would be constantly aware of people’s reactions to Ollie and if my other children, 2 who were babies at the time, became upset for any reason, then Oliver could become extremely distressed at the noise they were making and scream loudly, becoming very anxious.
 To the bystander who didn’t understand his disability this would have looked unusual behaviour for Oliver’s age.
 That would be it, everyone upset, trip cancelled and in the car for another drive round.
 It got so stressful that during the holidays and being on my own with the children, I would pack a few treats and take the children for a drive, and that would be it….just a drive round and then back again.

 This situation results in isolated families due to the misconception of autism.
-Autism is definitely a ‘hidden disability’ and one of my favourite sayings is ‘If you have met one person with autism, you have met one person with autism’.
-Some of the worst things you can say to us autism mums are ‘Is he like rainman?’, ‘He doesn’t look autistic’, ‘Bet he’s really good at maths and drawing’.
-Autism is so misunderstood and I aim to make a difference and raise awareness as much as I can through OJ’s.
+Autism is a ‘hidden disability’ and one of my favourite sayings is ‘If you have met one person with autism, you have met one person with autism’.
+Some of the worst things you can say to us autism mums are ‘Is he like rainman?’, ‘He doesn’t look autistic’, ‘Bet he’s really good at maths and art’.
+Autism can be very misunderstood and I aim to make a difference and raise awareness as much as I can through OJ’s.

 If you are reading this and you have a child or family member with autism, I’m sure you know what I am trying to get at?
 It’s not that everyone who you meet is not tolerant of our children, but it’s sometimes the stress of what you feel is going to happen or what has just happened, and how on earth you are going to calm it all down.